We’re excited you’re interested in joining the Central Texas Science Team (CTST).

 You might also want to watch more videos on YouTube’s Science Olympiad TV and check out Quizlet’s section for Science Olympiad Events, You will be asked soon which events you want to consider entering in for this coming season.
 Read through the 2018-2019 Events Table to learn more about each of the events.
-You can also read 2019 Division B (middle-school team) and Division C (high-school team) Short Event Descriptions.
+You can also read the 2019 Division B (middle-school team) and Division C (high-school team) Short Event Descriptions.

-The super quick list of events for the upcoming season:
+Here is a super quick list of events for the upcoming season:

 We look forward to getting to know you and learning together.
 In the spring of 2018, for the fourth year in a row, the Central Texas Science Team (CTST) qualified for the state competition in one of the top five most competitive states in the country.
 That can happen because as a team we value one another, learning, and the power of science.
 Science Olympiad experience lasts a lifetime.
 Here’s to getting started.